 - You’ll earn a competitive amount of cash back with each card, given their fee structures.

-- Both cards have a pretty good signup bonus for spending in the first 3 months.
+- Both cards have a pretty good signup bonus for spending in the first 3 months, and the Spark Cash has an additional 6-month bonus.

 - These cards are available at the Visa Signature level.
 That comes with upgraded benefits compared to most cards, like discounts and complimentary services while traveling.